 today's world and to aide in all aspects of technology in the school

 environment with teachers and other students.

-Vandebilt Catholic's Theatre 2022 production of Into the Woods will be performed on Friday, March 25 at 7 pm, Saturday, March 26 at 2 pm & 7 pm, Sunday, March 27 at 2 pm, Saturday, April 2 at 7:00 pm, and Sunday, April 3 at 2 pm.
+Vandebilt Catholic's Theatre 2023 production of Sister Act will be performed on Friday, March 24 at 7 pm, Saturday, March 25 at 7 pm, Sunday, March 26 at 2 pm, Saturday, April 2 at 7:00 pm, and Sunday, April 3 at 2 pm.
 Tickets may be purchased online at the link below.

 The purpose of this organization is to promote artistry through the presentation of various theatrical productions.
 The organization possesses the duty to provide a fun and safe place for students to express themselves, while bringing a professional quality work of art to audiences in and around the Houma area.